kimmo1019/scDEC-Hi-C/README.md

 Installation has been tested in a Linux/MacOS platform.

 # Instructions
-We provide detailed step-by-step instructions for running scDEC-Hi-C model including data preprocessing, model training, and model test.
+We provide detailed step-by-step instructions for running scDEC-Hi-C model including data preprocessing, model training.

 ## Model implementation